 What to do in Early Injury Treatment?

 Protect the injured part for any further damage.
-This can be achieved through proper supporting the injured area.
+This can be achieved by properly supporting the injured area.

-If unsure of what to do, please contact a physiotherapist at our clinic for injury-specific advice.
+If unsure of what to do, please contact a Physiotherapist for injury-specific advice.

-Ice should be used for the initial two or three days (at time more than that) post-injury.
+Ice should be used for the initial two or three days (at a time more than that) post-injury.
 Apply ice for 10-15 mins every two to three hours for the first few days.
-Ice helps to reduce pain and swelling in all traumatic soft tissue injuries, such as ligament sprains, muscle tears or bruising.
-Even in systemic joint pains ice can be used during acute flare up stages.
+Ice helps to reduce pain and swelling in all traumatic soft tissue injuries, such as ligament sprains, muscle tears, or bruising.
+Even in systemic joint pains ice can be used during an acute flare-up stage.

 A compressive bandage or elastic support can be applied to the injured part.
 It helps control swelling and bleeding in the first few days.
 It also helps reduce pain as it restricts the excessive movement of tissues around it.
 Some injuries may require firm support like a brace or rigid strapping tape.